 Look for opportunities to enjoy your children.
 With your teens, place yourself in a vulnerable position, something that takes both of you out of your comfort zones.
 Spend quality time together and look for opportunities to talk—which will usually happen on their terms, not yours.
 Try something new, exciting and challenging.
 With my kids, I looked for ways to break away from technology and the fast pace of life by planning an adventure away.
 Usually it was out in the wilderness somewhere.
 But those adventures together created memories and common ground for us to talk about for years to come.

 Regardless of the age of your children and whatever the situation you are facing in life, you will always be their father.
 You’ll always carry a special place in their hearts.

 Just Build Trust with Your Kids.
 Just Be DAD.

-Brian Blomberg is Chief Development Officer at the National Center for Fathering, responsible for all business and donor development.
+Brian Blomberg is a former staff member at the National Center for Fathering.
 Brian and his wife Marnie have been married since 1987 and live in Denver.
 They have two sons and a daughter.
-More about Brian.